 - Confirm & Refine: Has the planning team reconvened to validate and confirm everyone’s on the same page with consistent expectations?

 If the design of your organizational strategy missed any of these strategic criteria it’s not too late.
 Time invested recalibrating before your organization is in full blown execution mode will prevent misalignment, poor resource utilization and loss of engagement.

 Effective strategy design and execution moves mountains.
 It fuels organizational sustainability, financial growth, customer loyalty, and operational improvements.
 And most importantly, it inspires people into action.

-Best wishes from OnStrategy in achieving a banner year in 2014!
+Best wishes from OnStrategy in achieving a banner year!